 Please note: The following information is provided to assist students in resolving commonly encountered issues.
 While we strive to post all relevant information, it is possible that not every conceivable situation is covered.
 In other words, the fact that a policy is not mentioned here does not necessarily mean that no such policy exists.
-Students are always encouraged to address questions to their academic advisor, Department Chair, or the Assistant to the Dean.
+Students are always encouraged to address questions to their academic advisor, Department Chair, or the Associate Dean.

 For other important academic rules of the University that are not covered here, please visit Academic Regulations on the Web pages of the Office of Registration Services.